-Why the surging popularity in this magnificently attractive flower?
-Because echinacea benefits our health and well-being like few plants on the planet.
+What’s behind the surging popularity in this magnificently attractive flower?
+It’s because echinacea benefits our health and well-being like few plants on the planet.
 Now that’s something to get behind.

-Once known as an alternative way to prevent the common cold, now echinacea is quickly becoming known for multiple uses and benefits — from combating cancer to alleviating pain.
+Once known as an alternative way to prevent the common cold, now echinacea is quickly becoming known for multiple uses and benefits — from helping combat cancer to alleviating pain.

 And guess what?
 You don’t have to purchase echinacea products throughout the year to prevent illness.
-Instead, try making your own extract and taking advantage of this plant’s incredible healing properties.
+Instead, try making your own extract to take advantage of this plant’s incredible healing properties.

 What Is Echinacea?